-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Standard college exam feedback form.

 Failure Redemption: A supplementary examination will form 100% of the module mark

 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.